Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Dundowran Beach among the top 30% of areas assessed nationwide

-All new construction has been detached dwellings, maintaining the area's traditional low density character focused on family homes.
-With approximately 187 people per approval, Dundowran Beach reflects a developing area.
-By 2041, AreaSearch estimates an increase of 536 residents.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+This scarcity of new dwellings can strengthen demand and prices for existing properties.
+Recent periods have seen an increase in development activity.
+All new construction has been standalone homes, maintaining the area's traditional low density character and appealing to those seeking family homes with space.
+With around 187 people per dwelling approval, Dundowran Beach exhibits characteristics of a growth area.
+Future projections estimate Dundowran Beach to add approximately 498 residents by 2041, based on AreaSearch's latest quarterly estimate.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development